-Scroll down for Update, for Recent Developments, and for Featured Articles.
+Scroll down for other Recent Developments, and for Featured Articles.

 For additional information, see Site Map.

 - Canadian supreme Court declares both euthanasia & prescribed suicide legal

 - Are activists trying to legalize assisted suicide in your state?

 - Don’t be taken in by claims supporting Oregon-style “aid in dying”